How to Choose Trekking Poles for Ultra-Running

 How to Choose the Right Length of Trekking Poles

 There are a couple of simple methods you can use to find the right pole length for you.
 The first one is to multiply your height in centimetres by 0.68 and round this to the nearest 5cm.
 The second method is to imagine that you are holding a pole with your elbow at 90 degrees angle and measure the distance from the ground to the top of your hand.
-Basically, your elbow should be at a 90 degree angle when you are holding the grip of a pole with the tip placed on the ground, your upper arm shoudl be vertical in line with your upper body and your underwarm should be parallel to the ground.
-It can be useful to factor in what shoes you are normally wearing when fine tuning what height to choose.
-For example you may want to round up rather than down if you frequently run in Hokas with high soles and you find yourself between two pole sizes.
+Basically, your elbow should be at a 90-degree angle when you are holding the grip of a pole with the tip placed on the ground, your upper arm should be vertical in line with your upper body and your underarm should be parallel to the ground.
+It can be useful to factor in what shoes you are normally wearing when fine-tuning what height to choose.
+For example, you may want to round up rather than down if you frequently run in Hokas with high soles and you find yourself between two pole sizes.
 If you expect to primarily be using your poles when climbing uphill you may want to size down if you’re between sizes.

 Applying these methods should ensure that you can find a pole with a good fit for you.

 The more time the poles stay in your pack as a backup tool the more important the weight.
 The more you intend to actually use them, the more important the quality, swing rate and comfort of the handle (plus of course your technique and ability to use them effectively and efficiently).

 The table below provides a summary of the characteristics of some of the most popular poles for ultra-running and light weight backpacking.
 Our range of poles is continuously updated – check it out here.
 All poles may not feature below.